Drug information

 Broadly neutralizing antibody (bNAb).
 VRC01 is a human IgG1 monoclonal antibody that has demonstrated in vitro neutralizing activity against approximately 90% of a diverse panel of HIV strains.
 It is a next-generation bNAb that targets a conserved region of the CD4 binding site on the HIV envelope gp120.2,6–8

-Next-generation bNAbs are naturally occurring antibodies with potent neutralizing activity against a broad array of HIV strains.
+Second-generation bNAbs are naturally occurring antibodies with potent neutralizing activity against a broad array of HIV strains.
 The utility of bNAbs is being researched for both HIV prevention and treatment/cure.
 By binding to sites on the HIV envelope and through Fc receptor interactions, bNAbs can potentially (1) inhibit cell-free and cell-to-cell viral entry, (2) induce cellular phagocytosis and destruction by macrophages or antibody-dependent cellular cytotoxicity by natural killer cells, and (3) promote the maturation and activity of dendritic cells.9–12 Because it is difficult to induce in vivo generation of bNAbs using conventional vaccination techniques, bNAbs may need to be given by passive transfer, whereby a bNAb is directly administered to an individual.10,13

 Half-life (T1/2)

-In a Phase 1 dose-escalation study (NCT01950325), short-term administration of intravenous (IV) infusions of VRC01 (doses from 1 mg/kg to 40 mg/kg) and subcutaneous (SC) infusions of VRC01 (5 mg/kg) in adults with HIV yielded a terminal half-life of 12 days for IV VRC01 and 11 days for SC VRC01.2 In a Phase 1 study of VRC01LS (NCT02599896) administered to healthy adults without HIV, the elimination half-life of IV VRC01LS (doses from 5 mg/kg to 40 mg/kg) was 71 ± 18 days.15
+In a Phase 1 dose-escalation study (NCT01950325), short-term administration of intravenous (IV) infusions of VRC01 (doses ranging from 1 mg/kg to 40 mg/kg) and subcutaneous (SC) infusions of VRC01 (5 mg/kg) in adults with HIV yielded a terminal half-life of 12 days for IV VRC01 and 11 days for SC VRC01.2 In a Phase 1 study of VRC01LS (NCT02599896) administered to healthy adults without HIV, the elimination half-life of IV VRC01LS (doses ranging from 5 mg/kg to 40 mg/kg) was 71 ± 18 days.14

 Resistance

 In two Phase 1 studies (NCT02463227 and NCT02471326), a total of 24 participants with chronic HIV infection received multiple IV infusions of VRC01 (40 mg/kg) monotherapy to determine whether VRC01 could prevent or delay viral rebound after analytical treatment interruption (ATI) of ART.
-Results showed that the efficacy of VRC01 monotherapy was limited, partly due to the presence of preexisting baseline resistance to VRC01 in a high number of participants and the emergence/development of VRC01-resistant HIV, including virus with high-level resistance, following VRC01 administration and discontinuation of ART.16
+Results showed that the efficacy of VRC01 monotherapy was limited, partly due to the presence of preexisting baseline resistance to VRC01 in a high number of participants and the emergence/development of VRC01-resistant HIV, including virus with high-level resistance, following VRC01 administration and discontinuation of ART.15

 In a Phase 2 study (RV 397; NCT02664415), VRC01 use was evaluated in individuals who had initiated ART during acute HIV infection and who had durable virological suppression.
-Researchers found that VRC01 did not select for Env mutations and did not increase neutralization in this homogenous viral population.17,18
+Researchers found that VRC01 did not select for Env mutations and did not increase neutralization in this homogenous viral population.16,17

 The emergence of VRC01-resistant virus has also been reported in two parallel Phase 2b prevention trails (HVTN 704/HPTN 085; NCT02716675 and HVTN 703/HPTN 081; NCT02568215) evaluating VRC01 infusions (10 mg/kg or 30 mg/kg) administered every 8 weeks in at-risk individuals without HIV.
-In some of the participants who acquired HIV during the study, infection occurred with virus that had innate resistance to VRC01; however, investigators also found evidence of VRC01 resistance mutations that emerged after infection.19,20
+In some of the participants who acquired HIV during the study, infection occurred with virus that had innate resistance to VRC01; however, investigators also found evidence of VRC01 resistance mutations that emerged after infection.18,19

 Select Clinical Trials